Pierre-Emmanuel41/communication/README.md

 ### 3.3) Data exchange

-Once the client and the server is connected with each other, data can be sent.
-The connection interface proposes two function to send data: <code>send</code> and <code>answer</code>.
+Once the client and the server are connected with each other, data can be sent.
+The connection interface proposes two functions to send data: <code>send</code> and <code>answer</code>.
 Both functions expects a <code>Message</code> that gather message properties to be sent to the remote.
 The message contains the payload to send to the remote, but it contains also a callback if a response is expected.
 Moreover, it is possible to send data synchronously to the remote.

 ```java
 IServer<IEthernetEndPoint> server = Communication.createDefaultTcpServer("TCP Server", 12345);